raul23/SimulRPi/docs/README.rst

    <p><b>Simulating LEDs on a RPi via a terminal</b></p>
    </div>

-Each circle represents a LED blinking on a RPi and the number between brackets is the associated GPIO channel number.
+Each circle represents a LED blinking on an RPi and the number between brackets is the associated GPIO channel number.
 Here the "LED" on channel 22 toggles between on and off when a key is pressed.